 A Weekend in Tahoe to Keep Memory Alive»

-Camille and Larry Ruvo, along with the McGill family, resurrected the Glenbrook, Nevada rodeo in 2000 after it had been discontinued in 1965.
-This year’s iconic rodeo featured barrel racing as well as bull and bronco riding.
+Keep Memory Alive Chairman and Founder Larry Ruvo and his wife and Keep Memory Alive Board Vice Chair, Camille Ruvo, along with the McGill family, resurrected the Glenbrook, Nevada rodeo in 2000 after it had been discontinued in 1965.
+Now, each summer this iconic rodeo features barrel racing as well as bull and bronco riding.
 Carnival games, a face painter and a watermelon eating contest delighted kids, while a Western-style barbeque and a silent auction captivated the young-at-heart.

 Bruce Lamb, PhD, Alzheimer's Scientist and Advocate»

 Bruce Lamb, PhD, leads one of three teams of Cleveland Clinic Scientist working to uncover the basic mechanisms behind Alzheimer's Disease.
 But his other job -- that of tireless advocate for Alzheimer's research -- is equally important.